-14. The Statistical Commission, in its decision 49/101 (d), requested the Inter-Agency and Expert Group to consider the feasibility of using tentative existing indicators as proxies for immediate use to monitor targets while tier III indicators are being finalized.
-The Expert Group began that work by identifying priority targets and goals where proxies were most needed.
-Those included targets with a 2020 deadline, all means of implementation targets, and Goals 12-14 because of the number of tier III indicators that currently exist to monitor those Goals.
-The group then reviewed indicator proposals for the targets and identified an initial list of proxies.
-The initial list was shared with members of the Group, and subsequently with custodian agencies, to gauge interest in the proxies and to determine whether any of the proposed proxy indicators had an agreed methodology and available data.
+- 14. The Statistical Commission, in its decision 49/101 (d) "requested the Inter-Agency and Expert Group to consider the feasibility of using tentative existing indicators as proxies for immediate use to monitor targets while tier III indicators are being finalized."
+The Expert Group began this work by identifying priority targets and goals where proxies are most in need.
+These included targets with a 2020 deadline, all means of implementation targets, and Goals 12-14 because of the number of Tier III indicators that currently exist to monitor these goals.
+The group then reviewed indicator proposals for these targets and identified an initial list of proxies.
+This initial list was shared with Expert Group members, and subsequently with custodian agencies, to gauge interest in these proxies and to determine if any of the proposed proxy indicators have an agreed methodology and available data. - 15.
+As a result of these consultations and the discussion that took place at the eighth meeting, the Expert Group has developed an initial list of global proxies to monitor indicators that are currently Tier III, which are available at the website of the Expert Group at https://unstats.un.org/sdgs/iaeg-sdgs/.